ironsupr/Hacking-Tools/Directory_Finder/Readme.md

-Here's a simple README file for the script you provided, explaining how to use it:

----

 # Directory Brute-Forcer

 This is a simple Python script to discover hidden directories in a target website by making requests to each directory listed in a file.
 It helps security researchers and ethical hackers identify potential unlisted directories on a website.